lqueryvg/sud/readme.txt

 Listeners

-    Each cell has a 2 lists of listeners waiting for notifications.
+    Each cell has the ability to 2 lists of listeners waiting for notifications.
-    There are two types of listener/notifications are:
+    There are 2 types of notification.
+Each list is for Each list is for listeners
+    , one list for
+    each type of n

     1. Cell candidate removed.